 Blair R. Miller is an award-winning journalist who has been writing and producing digital journalism for Denver7 and the E.W.
 Scripps Company since August 2016.
-He writes primarily about government, police, courts and crime.
+Blair graduated in 2009 from the University of Missouri School of Journalism with a bachelor’s degree in broadcast journalism, and writes primarily about government, police, courts and crime.

-Before going to Albuquerque, Blair spent several years as a multimedia and digital journalist at KOMU, Columbia, Missouri’s NBC affiliate, where he covered the state Capitol and the secret-money campaign involving Sen. Roy Blunt and his votes in the development of the Affordable Care Act, among other topics.
+Prior, Blair spent several years as a multimedia and digital journalist in Columbia, Missouri’s, where he covered the state Capitol and the secret-money campaign involving Sen. Roy Blunt and his votes in the development of the Affordable Care Act, among other topics.

-Blair also worked at CBS News’ international bureau in London, KMOX News Radio out of St. Louis, KBIA-FM – the NPR affiliate of mid-Missouri, Fox Sports Southwest and Ford Motor Company.
+Blair also worked at CBS News’ international bureau in London, for a local News Radio out of St. Louis, the NPR affiliate of mid-Missouri, Fox Sports Southwest and Ford Motor Company.

 During a multi-year hiatus from journalism, Blair played in a rock and roll band and toured the country while also engineering and producing several records and managing a bakery.